Experience the river Thames by night as the Illuminated River installation paints London’s iconic bridges with light.

 - Millennium Bridge – a pulse of light emphasises the people on this pedestrian bridge, casting light on their faces.

 - Blackfriars Bridge – the lights complement the red pillars that support the bridge.

 - Waterloo Bridge – illuminations are in constant movement, speaking to the flowing river.

 - Golden Jubilee Footbridges – monochromatic lighting mirrors the modern design of the bridges.

 - Westminster Bridge – soft green tones highlight the latticework of this Grade II-listed structure.

 - Lambeth Bridge – warm light radiates under hand railings, working with the red underside of the bridge.

-- Tower Bridge – soft white light will embrace all of this Unesco World Heritage Site.
+- Tower Bridge – soft white lights embrace all of this Unesco World Heritage Site.

 - Vauxhall Bridge –the bridge's statues are lit to dramatic effect.